yfguo91/remesh/README.md

 For Spline mesh, mparam.maxh=10.0 and mparam.minh=5.0;
 For Valve mesh, mparam.maxh=10.0 and mparam.minh=0.5.

-We also implemented a simple algorithom to clean unnecessary features, please open on the function "FixGeometry" in the "stlgeom.cpp" file.
+We also implemented a simple algorithm to clean unnecessary features, please open on the function "FixGeometry" in the "stlgeom.cpp" file.
 There are also two examples.
 For horse mesh, mparam.maxh=0.02 and mparam.minh=0.01.
 For elk mesh, mparam.maxh=1.5 and mparam.minh=1.2.